 If you have muscle weakness or other symptoms that may indicate myositis, our experienced doctors will carefully review your medical history and perform a complete physical exam to make a definitive diagnosis.
 Your evaluation may include:

 Your doctor may order blood tests that measure elevated levels of muscle enzymes and rheumatoid factors such as antibodies and proteins.

 A small metal needle inserted through the skin and into the muscles records impulses or electrical activity that pinpoint damage or weakness.

-Removes small sample of muscle tissue for viewing under a microscope to diagnose myositis.
+The doctor removes a small sample of muscle tissue to be examined under a microscope for signs of myositis.

-Removes small sample of skin tissue for viewing under a microscope to help diagnose dermatomyositis.
+The doctor removes a small sample of skin tissue to be examined under a microscope to help diagnose dermatomyositis.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our rheumatology program is rated as high performing among the nation's top hospitals, according to US News & World Report for 2021–2022.

 Because myositis can be associated with other conditions, you may work with a team of experts including rheumatologists, pulmonologists, and neurologists.
 They work together to develop an effective treatment plan for you and help you manage your condition.